Moring0213/STAT440-Project1-Fall2021/README.md

 ## Project_1.Rmd

 This code file for project.
-There also provide THML format.
+There also provide HTML format.

 ## Project_1_ch.Rmd

 This code file for challenge questions.
-There also provide THML format.
+There also provide HTML format.